zentnerlab/TSRexploreR/github/STANDARD_ANALYSIS.md

 ### TSS Annotation

 After formatting counts and optionally CPM normalizing them, TSSs will be annotated relative to known features.
-This function takes either the path and file name of a 'GTF' or 'GFF' file, or a 'TxDb' package from bioconductor.
+This function takes either the path and file name of a 'GTF' or 'GFF' file, or a 'TxDb' package from [Bioconductor](https://bioconductor.org/).
 The example below uses a 'GTF' file from Ensembl (R64-1-1 Release 99) and annotates each TSS to the closest transcript.

 ```
-annotation <- system.file("extdata", "S288C_Annotation.gtf", package = "tsrexplorer")
+annotation <- system.file("extdata", "S288C_Annotation.gtf", package = "TSRexploreR")

 exp <- annotate_features(
   exp, annotation_data = annotation,